Life Sciences Hub Wales (LSHW) is strongly committed to protecting personal data. This Privacy Notice explains the following:

 To achieve this, we use encrypted secure technology to protect all personal information stored by us.
-We operate up to date and regularly review policies for Data Protection, Password Policy, Information Security and Business Continuity (including Risk Assessment) to support our business processes and to ensure that all personnel are aware of the importance of data security.
+We operate up to date and regularly review policies for Data Protection, Password Policy, Information Security and Business Continuity (including Risk Assessments via the DPIA process and individual risk assessments) to support our business processes and to ensure that all personnel are aware of the importance of data security.

 Access to information is permitted on a need to know basis.

 How long do we keep your personal data for?

 We only keep and process personal data for as long as there is a contractual or business requirement to do so or we are otherwise obliged to keep the same under any contractual, regulatory or legal requirement.
 Once the requirement has expired, the information is deleted safely and securely from our systems in such a way that Information which is deleted is done so in accordance with current security regulations.